opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

 The model we will build is a Credit Card Fraud Detection model, which predicts if a credit card usage is fraudulent or not depending on a few parameters such as: distance from home and last transaction, purchase price compared to median, if it's from a retailer that already has been purchased from before, if the PIN number is used and if it's an online order or not.

 ## Deploying the demo

+### Pre-requisites

+- Have [Red Hat OpenShift Data Science](/getting-started/openshift-data-science/) (RHODS) running in a cluster !!! note
+    Note: You can use [Open Data Hub](/getting-started/opendatahub/) instead of RHODS, but some instructions and screenshots may not apply
+- Have [MLFlow](/tools-and-applications/mlflow/mlflow/) running in a cluster

 ### 1.1: MLFlow Route through the visual interface